 Areas of Specialty

 Charlotte has experience working with adults and adolescents in community, specialized, and private mental health settings.
-She has completed training in Cognitive Behavioural Therapy (CBT), Schema Therapy, Dialectical Behaviour Therapy (DBT), Acceptance and Commitment Therapy (ACT), and Mindfulness.
-She is currently completing further training in Eye Movement Desensitisation and Reprocessing Therapy (EMDR).
+She has completed training in Cognitive Behavioural Therapy (CBT), Schema Therapy, Dialectical Behaviour Therapy (DBT), Eye Movement Desensitisation and Reprocessing Therapy (EMDR), Acceptance and Commitment Therapy (ACT), and Mindfulness.

 Charlotte has expertise in providing interventions for the following experiences: